NorthernTempest/wandering_bastion/docs/lore/event/calendar.md

 ### Epochs

+Epochs are different periods of history bookended by historically important events.
+Epochs do not overlap.
+It is said that every Epoch starts on a year divisible by 128.
+The reason for that, if it is true, is unknown.

 - Epoch Before Epochs, which counts years in reverse order since not even the members of the [Pantheon of the Originators](../creature/unique/deity/originator/index.md) know for certain when the planes other than the [Material Plane](../place/plane/prime/material.md) came to be.
 - Epoch of Creation, which begins with the creation of the Material Plane.
 - Epoch of Myth, which begins with the ascension of the first [Deitiy](../creature/unique/deity/index.md) of the [Pantheon of the Ancients](../creature/unique/deity/ancient/index.md), [Arcundus](../creature/unique/deity/ancient/arcundus.md).
 - Epoch of Civilization, which begins with the ascension of the first [Deity](../creature/unique/deity/index.md) of the [Pantheon of the Ascended](../creature/unique/deity/ascended/index.md).
 - [Epoch of the Void](history/void/index.md), which begins when the [Aberrations](../creature/species/aberration/index.md) overrode their first [Planet](../place/planet/index.md) on the [Material Plane](../place/plane/prime/material.md).
 - Epoch of Worlds United, which begins when all remaining life in the [Material Plane](../place/plane/prime/material.md) escaped the [Aberrations](../creature/species/aberration/index.md) through the [Five Errant Gates](../object/magic-items/5-errant-gates.md).
-- Epoch of Clashing Planes, which begins with the instantiation of the [[history/clashing-planes/war]] between the [Deities](../creature/unique/deity/index.md) over whether or not to destroy the [Material Plane](../place/plane/prime/material.md) and start again.
+- Epoch of Clashing Planes, which begins with the instantiation of the [War of Clashing Planes](./history/clashing-planes/war.md) between the [Deities](../creature/unique/deity/index.md) over whether or not to destroy the [Material Plane](../place/plane/prime/material.md) and start again.
-- Epoch of Accord, which begins with the end of the [War of Clashing Planes](history/clashing-planes/war.md).
+- Epoch of Accord, an era of peace which begins with the end of the [War of Clashing Planes](history/clashing-planes/war.md).
 - [Epoch of the Last Stand](history/last-stand/index.md), which begins with the [Ifvra Party Encounter](history/last-stand/ifvra-party-encounter.md), the first sighting of [Aberrations](../creature/species/aberration/index.md) on [Dunfoyn](../place/planet/ordon/dunfoyn.md) since the Epoch of Worlds United.
 - Epoch of Prophecy, which is destined to begin when the [Five Errant Gates](../object/magic-items/5-errant-gates.md) open again.
 Whether the eponymous [Prophecy of Shattered Reality](../concept/prophecy/shattered-reality.md) is a prophecy of doom or triumph is yet to be determined.

 ### Years

-Each year is 365.242196 days long, and these
+Each year is 365.242196 days long.

 #### Extra Days & Leap Years